AMERICANA

 Smith endeavored to provide an extremely literal, word-for-word rendition to enhance her and her sisters' understanding of the text.
 Regarding the rather tangled results, she notes in her preface that “readers of this book may think it strange that I have made such use of the tenses . . .
 It seems to me that the original Hebrew had no regard to time, and that the Bible speaks for all ages.”

 Herbert 2002; Hills 1918; Rumball-Petre 201; Wright, Early Bibles of America, 234–35.
-On Smith, see: McHenry, Famous American Women, 383 (under entry for Smith, Abby Hadassah).
+On Smith, see: McHenry, Famous American Women, 383 (under entry for Smith, Abby Hadassah), and Sampson, With Her Own Eyes: The Story of Julia Smith, Her Life, and Her Bible.
 Publisher's pebbled brown cloth, title and translator's name simply gilt-stamped within blind-stamped panel; recently rebacked and original spine reapplied (spine slightly rumpled), one corner restored, other corners mildly rubbed.
 Hinges (inside) reinforced.
 Front pastedown with affixed newspaper clipping on the Smith sisters.
 One page with short tear from lower edge, not extending into text; pages clean.

 A nice copy of a very desirable Bible.
 (27574)